-Unfortunately, when it comes to infections in your mouth, your body reacts differently and can actually damage your gums.
-When your body detects plaque, tartar and bacteria in your mouth, instead of actively attacking the bacteria, your gum tissue will try to protect itself by backing away.
+When the body senses threats like infections, lacerations, or foreign bacteria, it is designed to try to heal and protect the area being threatened.
+The inflammatory response in healthy individuals kills off bacteria and helps to speed healing.
+Unfortunately, when it comes to infections in the mouth, the body reacts differently and can actually further damage the gums.
+When the body detects plaque, tartar and bacteria in the mouth, instead of actively attacking the bacteria, the gum tissue will try to protect itself by backing away.

-However, Dr. Burt offers treatments that can help preserve your smile, and quality of life.
-Gum disease does not have to have the last word!
+However, Dr. Burt and his team offer treatments that can help preserve your healthy smile, and quality of life.
+At South Shore Dentistry, we offer the following advanced periodontal treatment solutions:

 Root Debridement Therapy (Deep Cleaning)